shariq1989/cookbook/content/recipe/serrano_crema.md

 ### ABOUT THE MEAL

 I made this Serrano Crema as a side for our  [Peruvian Chicken](https://www.jamilghar.com/recipe/peruvian_chicken/).
-However, I quickly realized it pairs well with other roasted chicken entrees as well.
+However, I quickly realized it pairs well with other roasted chicken recipes as well.
 It makes for a spicy salad dressing and can even act as a nice serrano sauce for tacos or chickpea entrees.

 #### What main ingredients do I need for this meal?